Detective Series: Episode I: Part I The Case of the Mystery Phone Call

 I parked and exited my vehicle, noticing the small hanger was built with hanger bay doors on the side facing the airport runways, and a regular entry/office type door on the opposite side facing the main highway.
 The building appeared abandoned by its overall dishevelled appearance, accentuated by weeds growing in its asphalt parking lot and overgrowth of landscaping next to the hanger facing the main highway.

 I walked to the entry door, noticing it was closed, but not fully shut.
 I took another look around, then grabbed the doorknob and slowly pulled the door open.
-It was somewhat dark inside as it was the middle of summer; some light was still filtering though the many windows on the hanger.
-I left the front door open allowing in what little light of the day remained.
+It was somewhat dark inside.
+It was the middle of summer; some light was still filtering though the many windows on the hanger.
+I left the front door open to allow in what little light of the day remained.